|

 fits

-well into TracFone's portfolio given their long time focus on low cost
+well into TracFone's portfolio given its long time focus on low cost

 Prepaid Cell Phone program.